OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 > Set GPIO15: 1
 ```

-and if we run the command `expled 0x000000` in the command line we should see the same output:
+and if we run our script `/root/rgb-led` in the command line we should see the same output:

 ```
-root@Omega-2757:/tmp# expled 0x000000
+root@Omega-2757:/# /root/rgb-led
+Setting LEDs to: ff0000
+Duty: 0 100 100
+> Set GPIO16: 1
+> Set GPIO15: 1
+Setting LEDs to: 00ff00
+Duty: 100 0 100
+> Set GPIO17: 1
+> Set GPIO15: 1
+Setting LEDs to: 0000ff
+Duty: 100 100 0
+> Set GPIO17: 1
+> Set GPIO16: 1
+Setting LEDs to: ff0000
+Duty: 0 100 100
+> Set GPIO16: 1
+> Set GPIO15: 1
+Setting LEDs to: 00ff00
+Duty: 100 0 100
+> Set GPIO17: 1
+> Set GPIO15: 1
+Setting LEDs to: 0000ff
+Duty: 100 100 0
+> Set GPIO17: 1
+> Set GPIO16: 1
 Setting LEDs to: 000000
 Duty: 100 100 100
 > Set GPIO17: 1
 > Set GPIO16: 1
 > Set GPIO15: 1
 ```

+You can go back into the `crontab` and comment out the line that runs every minute to stop your Expansion Dock RGB LED from blinking.

 ### Troubleshooting